saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/espresso.md

 #### `webhookURL`
 <p><small>| OPTIONAL | STRING |</small></p>

 Specifies the webhook URL.
-When saucectl test is finished, it'll send a HTTP POST payload to the configured webhook URL.
+When saucectl test is finished, it'll send an HTTP POST with a JSON payload to the configured webhook URL.

 ```yaml
     webhookURL: https://my-webhook-url